VeryCoolMQP25/verbal_command_system/data_files/unity-hall.rst

 The fourth floor of Unity Hall has the bioinformatics and computational biology lab, the registrar's office, active learning classrooms, and professors' offices.

 The fifth floor of Unity Hall consists of the Career Development Center, Academic Resources Center, and classrooms.

+The head of the robotics department is Professor Jing Xiao.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The head of the robotics department is Professor Jing Xiao.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.
+The assisstant head of the robotics department is Professor Greg Lewin.